 1. Which of the following policy supports would be of interest to you if offered at the worksite?
 (Check all that apply.)

-☐ Tobacco-free grounds
+- □ Tobacco-free grounds

-☐ Healthy food/drinks at meetings
+- Healthy food/drinks at meetings

-☐ Paid time for physical activity
+- □ Paid time for physical activity

-☐ Flexible work schedule
+- □ Flexible work schedule

-☐ Flexible dress code for physical activity
+- □ Flexible dress code for physical activity

-☐ Healthy food/drinks in vending machines
+- Healthy food/drinks in vending machines

-□ Other:
+- Other:

-☐ Not interested in any of the above
+- □ Not interested in any of the above

 2. Which of the following supports would be of interest to you if offered at the worksite?
 (Check all that would be of interest.)

-□ Company garden
+- Company garden

-☐ Discounted gym membership
+- Discounted gym membership

-☐ Tobacco cessation assistance
+- Tobacco cessation assistance

-☐ Farmers market at work
+- Given State of Farmers market at work

-☐ Walking paths around worksite
+- U Walking paths around worksite

-☐ Bicycle parking
+- Bicycle parking

-☐ Prompts to take the stairs
+- Prompts to take the stairs

-☐ Not interested in any of the above
+- □ Not interested in any of the above

-☐ Other:
+□ Other:

+Employee Interest Survey